hamk-uas/logistics_sim/README.md

 The Python version used is Python 3.10.4.

 The Python modules listed in requirements.txt are needed.
-You can install them by:<br>
+You can install them by:

 `pip install -r requirements.txt`

 You need an API key to https://openrouteservice.org/.
-The key should be stored in `/waste_pickup_sim_secrets.py` in the following format (replace # with your key):<br>
+The key should be stored in `/waste_pickup_sim_secrets.py` in the following format (replace # with your key):

 `API_key = '########################################################'`

-## Compilation
+## Compilation and running

+### Routing optimizer

-### To compile the routing optimizer:
+To compile the routing optimizer for Windows or Linux:
-'windows and linux' <br>

 `g++ routing_optimizer.cpp simcpp/simcpp.cpp -std=c++17 -march=native -I. -O3 -ffast-math -fopenmp -o routing_optimizer`

+### Simulation

-To run the simulation:<br>
+To run the simulation:

 `python routing_optimizer_test.py`

 ## Copyright and license